humanmade/hm-tabs-block/README.md

 ## Saved markup.

-One of the aims of this block is to keep the markup very minimal.
-Something that will work even if this plugin is deactivated.
+One of the aims of this block is to keep the saved HTML really minimal.
+It should look OK even if this plugin is deactivated.

 All of the functionality and interactive elements are created on the fly either rendered server side or constructed in JS.